 Vision Zero is a strategy to eliminate all traffic fatalities and severe injuries on roadways while increasing safe, healthy, equitable mobility for all roadway users.
 First implemented in Sweden in the 1990s, Vision Zero has been adopted by jurisdictions across the country, including within the D.C.
 Metropolitan Region.
 In 2016, Montgomery County committed to eliminating traffic fatalities and severe injuries by 2030.
 In 2017, the County Executive released an initial two-year action plan of activities to advance the County toward Vision Zero.
-Upon completion of the twoyear action plan, the County will advance a ten-year action plan to achieve Vision Zero by 2030.
+In January 2020, the county released the 2020 Vision Zero Action Plan, which expands on the work completed with the initial action plan and introduces a long-range strategic plan to further guide the county toward the elimination of traffic fatalities and severe injuries.